polius/meteornext-docs/docs/README.md

 ### 💾 Utils

-A suite of different apps to perform massive data transfer.
+A suite of different apps to perform massive data transfer operations.

 - **IMPORTS**